Apprentice Tutor Job Description

 - To complete a short evaluation of each week and update the team and Tinderbox project manager either via the online forum or directly.

-- To write a case study of a participant you have worked with to be completed by Tue 2ndApril 2019 (support for this will be provided if needed).
+- To write a case study of a participant you have worked with to be completed by Tue 31st March 2020 (support for this will be provided if needed).

 - To generally contribute to discussion and work as part of a team to build and shape the Tinderbox Youth and Community project as it evolves.